-Once a week - generally Sunday afternoons while the children take a class at the school of Pixar - I close the bathroom door and perform a very simple, but very effective at-home facial.
+Once a week - generally Sunday evenings in that sweet spot between the children going to sleep and Whatever Show We Are Watching, I put on a gentle playlist, and perform a very simple, but very effective at-home facial.

-It’s equal parts relaxing and results-driven and is especially useful if I have an event coming up, or video or photoshoot (weirdly, when you’re founder of a skin care company, people have high expectations of your skin…?!) or, if I am stressed and my skin is wigging out and I need to hit restart.
+It’s equal parts relaxing and results-driven and is non-negotiable.
+I might go again mid-week or as needed if I have an event coming up, or video or photoshoot (to the surprise of none, when you’re founder of a skin care company, people have extremely high expectations of your skin) or, if I am stressed and my skin is wigging out and I need to hit restart.

-It doesn’t take long (around 25 minutes) and is definitely worthwhile.
-Good daily skin habits make a lasting, overall difference to skin health, but facials, whether at-home or in-salon, are just as important for intense cleansing and nourishment.
+It doesn’t take long (around 25 minutes) and it makes a visible and enduring difference.
+Good daily skin habits make a lasting, overall difference to skin health, but facials, whether at-home or in-salon, are important for a deeper clean out, and more concentrated nourishment.
 Plus you get a REAL nice glow afterwards.

 This is how I (and now you?) do it.

-- Cleansing oil.
+- Double cleanse; start with a cleansing oil.
 I use Fancy Face to get rid of makeup and SPF (because remember: the rest of your skin care won’t work properly unless you cleanse properly first) and to balance and replenish my skin.
-As with all oil cleansers: I apply this with dry hands on a dry face and massage for at least 30 seconds before rinsing and removing with a damp, hand-hot Posh Cloth.
+As with all oil cleansers: I apply with dry hands on a dry face and massage for 60 delicious seconds before removing with a damp, hand-hot muslin like our very own Posh Cloth.

 - Water-based cleanser.
 I second cleanse with our mousse cleanser, Properly Clean, on damp skin to leave skin so clean and so ready for the rest of the routine.
-Rinse again.
+Rinse and pat skin dry.

 - Exfoliation.
-Next is Exfoliating Swipeys for a nice, thorough, gentle chemical exfoliation.
+Next is Exfoliating Swipeys for some gentle chemical exfoliation.
 The lactic acid gets rid of dead skin cells and instantly brightens.
-I leave it on for 60 seconds and rinse.
+I leave it on for 60 seconds then rinse.

 - Clay Mask.
-Ahh yes, the step I’ve been doing for the past year but couldn’t tell you about: our brand new clarifying and purifying clay mask, The Removalist.
-This creamy fruity-bubblegummy-scented mask clears out pores and draws out impurities, but is also (uncharacteristically for a detxifying mask) brightening, soothing and hydrating as well.
-A solid clay clear-out is essential for all skin types because we all have pores, and we’re all wearing SPF everyday (right?
-RIGHT?), but they’re particularly helpful for breakouts, or acne-prone or oily skin types.
+As a devout SPF re-applier and makeup lover, clay masking is important to prevent congestion and dull skin.
+Our clarifying and purifying clay mask, The Removalist is a fruity-bubblegummy-scented cream mask that clears out pores and draws out impurities, but is also (uncharacteristically for a detxifying mask) brightening, soothing and hydrating as well.
+Clay masks are especially helpful for breakouts, or acne-prone or oily skin types.
 It stays on for 10 minutes or until dried down and then I remove it with a hand-hot Posh Cloth again.
-It do this once a week, but congested or oily skin types might want to do it twice.
+I do this once a week, but congested or oily skin types might want to do it twice.

 - Serums.
-Hyaluronic serum next.
-After a clay mask, I avoid using any actives (AHA, BHA, Vit A, Vit C etc) and instead soothe and hydrate.
+Hyaluronic serum only.
+After masking, I avoid using any actives (AHA, BHA, Vit A, Vit C etc) and instead soothe and hydrate.
 (In the first half of the facial, we took off and took out with double cleansing and exfoliation and the clay… now we put back in.)

 - Face Oil.
 Each morning and night I follow my serums with our hero product (by name and by nature) Face Hero.
 It was created with 10 plant-based oils (including buriti, known for its anti-inflammatory properties) and delivers a rapidly-absorbed hit of replenishment, essential fatty acids and antioxidants.

 - Lip balm.
-They need love, too.
-A lap of Lips! does the trick for supple lips.
+They need nourishment, too.
+A lap of Lips! does the trick.

 - Skin appreciation.
-I marvel at my very clean, glowing, bouncy skin and I bloody marvel at what a few products (okay, nine) and 30 minutes can achieve.
+I marvel at my very clean, glowing, bouncy skin and what 30 minutes can achieve.